mohammefarhan/Employee-retention-prediction/README.md

 Training Hours

-(Identifier and high-cardinality location features were intentionally removed to improve robustness and deployment stability.)
+Identifiers and high-cardinality location features were removed to improve model robustness and deployment stability.

-🧪 Model Evaluation
+📊 Model Evaluation

 The model is evaluated using: